Refinitiv-API-Samples/Example.RDPLibrary.DotNet/README.md

 ### **Content**

-The *Content* examples target higher-level abstractions representing financial items like Price, News, Historical Data, etc. The *Content* layer can easily be used by both professional developers and financial coders.
+The *Content* examples target higher-level abstractions representing financial items like Pricing, News, Historical Data, etc. The *Content* layer can easily be used by both professional developers and financial coders.
 It provides great flexibility for commonly used financial objects.

 ### **Delivery**

 The *Delivery* examples target the interfaces defined within the lowest abstraction layer of the library.
-The examples will use different delivery modes such as Streaming, Data, Alert and Bulk services.
+The examples provide core level services including logging and WebSocket customization.
+In addition, different delivery service examples such as Request/Reply data endpoints, real-time streaming and interfaces supporting queuing capabilities offered for news headlines, stories and research message services.

-In addition, the package includes examples that demonstrate the logging capabilities offered within the library.
-Refer to the .Solution/Logging folder for more details.